abhisekupadhyaya/ImageScrapping/README.md

 # ImageScrapping
-This is a python code for scrapping the image and image data from www.gettyimage.com for a certain keyword
+This is a python code for scrapping the image and image data from www.gettyimage.com for a certain keyword.
+It is still undocumented.